mikepqr/resume.md/resume.md

 ### <span>Software Engineer, Degetek Studio</span> <span>Nov 2017 - Dec 2021</span>

-Degetek Studio is a software company that focuses on delivering tech-based solutions for education and business.

 - Help PM decide on architecture, system design, tech stack, and timeline development for projects.
-- Collaborated with the engineering team to do research and implement an internal tech stack, so the engineering productivity and development process efficiency were increasing 2x.
+- Collaborated with the engineering team to do research and implement an internal tech stack, so the engineering productivity and DX were increasing 2x.
 - Support the CEO did research and development on tech business opportunities, so the revenue grew more than 3x YoY at the end of 2021.

 ### <span>Research Internship, Department of Information Science Lab.<br/>Saga University - Japan</span> <span>Apr 2018 - Mar 2019</span>